freeCodeCamp/freeCodeCamp/docs/devops.md

 The release pipeline is triggered automatically when a fresh artifact is available from the connected build pipeline.
 For staging platforms, this process does not involve manual approval and the artifacts are pushed to the Client CDN and API servers.

-> [!TIP|label:Estimates]
-> Typically the build run takes ~20-25 minutes to complete followed by the release run which takes ~15-20 mins for the client, and ~5-10 mins for the API to be available live.
-From code push to being live on the staging platforms the whole process takes **~35-45 mins** in total.

 ### Pushing changes to Production Applications.

 The process is mostly the same as the staging platforms, with a few extra checks in place.
 This is just to make sure, we do not break anything on freeCodeCamp.org which can see hundreds of users using it at any moment.